isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 * Explore the reuse of incineration bottom ash to extend the lifespan of Semakau Landfill.

-By reducing our waste and diverting recyclable materials from the rubbish chute, we send less to the landfill and length its lifespan

- 6.

- 7. Third, and perhaps most important, we must raise awareness among the public to love and to take care of our environment.
+### Your role as an individual

 Government and businesses can only do so much.
 We cannot legislate desirable behaviour – we need to change societal norms and people’s mindsets, so that individuals are personally committed to living a “zero waste 3R lifestyle”.
+We must raise awareness among the public to love and to take care of our environment.

+By reducing our waste and diverting recyclable materials from the rubbish chute, we send less to the landfill and length its lifespan

 ### Our 2030 Recycling Targets